 15% of Overall Score

-A major consideration for this criteria is the level of inventory management and tracking features.
+A major consideration for this criteria is the quality of inventory management and tracking features.
 We also took into consideration each system’s available employee management, reporting, and marketing tools.

 20% of Overall Score